|

 Therefore, it's easy to see that orientation is not the same as onboarding but rather part of it.
 Considering that both processes are essential for a smooth transition into a new role, having a deep understanding of them will help you create an enjoyable work environment for your employees.

-We keep saying how necessary onboarding is for the success and efficiency of your organization.
+We keep saying how necessary onboarding is for your organization's success and efficiency.
 But what makes it so important?
-Now that we've explored the onboarding meaning let’s look at some of the benefits an effective employee onboarding program can bring to your business.
+Now that we've explored the meaning of onboarding, let's look at some of the benefits an effective employee onboarding program can bring to your business.

 1. Enhanced Employee Experience

 The high demand for talent means that employees have no shortage of opportunities.
-Therefore, if the employee experience you have created for them is subpar, they will be quick to leave.
+Therefore, if the employee experience you created for them is subpar, they will quickly leave.
 A robust onboarding process that delves into company culture, career growth opportunities, and mutual communication shows your employees that you are invested in their development and will continue to support them beyond their first months.

 2. Reduced Turnover Rates

-Employee turnover is a costly challenge for businesses, especially when employees don’t stick around for long and you’re stuck in a perpetual hiring process.
-Thankfully, training is one of the most useful tools in combating it.
+Businesses face the costly challenge of employee turnover, primarily due to employees' short tenures and ongoing hiring processes.
+Thankfully, training is one of the most valuable tools in combating this.
 Specifically, when employees feel that their professional development is supported by their work environment, they are more likely to stay committed to their company.
 Being able to do their job efficiently and grow their knowledge and skillset keeps them satisfied and productive.

 3. Easier Talent Attraction

-We all know that word gets around when a company creates a negative work environment.
+We all know that word gets around when a company creates a hostile work environment.
 Well, the same happens for the opposite.
-If you make an effort to create an engaging onboarding strategy that caters to your employee’s needs, you will not only achieve better retention but also build your brand image.
-Modern employees are very interested in corporate culture and training opportunities and will jump at a chance to work with you.
+If you create an engaging onboarding strategy that caters to your employees' needs, you will achieve better retention and build your brand image.
+Modern employees are highly attracted to quality corporate cultures and training opportunities, making them eager to join your team.
 Not to mention that this technique of sourcing talent is faster and less expensive than a traditional hiring process.

 4. Increased Productivity

 It usually takes some time for new hires to start adding real value to their company.
-Besides, for the first few months, they’re trying to find their footing and discover the best ways to perform their daily tasks.
-A well-thought-out employee onboarding process can significantly decrease the “settling-in” period and help employees hit the ground running.
+Besides, for the first few months, they're trying to find their footing and discover the best ways to perform their daily tasks.
+A thoughtful onboarding process for employees can significantly reduce the "settling-in" period and enable them to start working immediately.
 To achieve that, communicate frequently with your employees, set goals, define your expectations, and create a plan to maximize performance.
-This way, you will support them in tapping into their maximum capabilities sooner rather than later.
+This way, you will help them tap into their maximum capabilities sooner rather than later.

 5. Robust Company Culture

-It’s obviously important for your candidates to have the right skillset for the position you’re offering.
-However, it’s even more important that their personality fits your corporate culture.
-Incorporating your core values in the recruitment and onboarding process ensures that you attract and hire the right people.
-As onboarding progresses, these new hires will be able to quickly become part of the team as well as proud representatives of your company values.
+It's obviously crucial for your candidates to have the proper skillset for the position you're offering.
+However, it's even more important that their personality fits your corporate culture.
+Incorporating your core values in the recruitment and onboarding process ensures you attract and hire the right people.
+As onboarding progresses, these new hires can quickly become part of the team and proud representatives of your company's values.

 5 Steps For A Successful Employee Onboarding Process

-Now you know the onboarding definition and why your company needs an onboarding system.
+Now you know the definition of onboarding and why your company needs an onboarding system.
 But how can you get all the benefits we described?
-Here are 5 steps you can follow to develop an effective employee onboarding program.
+Here are five steps to developing an effective employee onboarding program.

 1. Demonstrate Your Company Policies And Benefits

-No two companies are alike, which is why new hires need to know what’s special about your organization from the get-go.
+Since no two companies are alike, new hires must understand what makes your organization unique from the outset.
 Make sure to describe the benefits, bonuses, and perks one gets working with your company early in the recruitment process.
 This way, you get ahead of the competition and attract more talent.
-It’s also important for the onboarding material to cover company policies regarding health and safety, compliance, best practices, etc., in order to avoid mistakes caused by ignorance.
+It's also essential for the onboarding material to cover company policies regarding health and safety, compliance, best practices, etc., to avoid mistakes caused by ignorance.

 2. Provide Role Clarity

-Often, the job descriptions candidates view during the hiring process give a very broad image of what they should expect in regard to the responsibilities of their new role.
-Therefore, it’s up to you to provide role clarity for your new hires so that they feel confident and ready to take on their tasks.
-You can achieve that by discussing general tasks, objectives, and responsibilities during the first days and weeks, as well as how these contribute to the company’s overarching goals.
-Don’t forget to give them access to all the resources they need to best perform their tasks.
+Often, the job descriptions candidates view during the hiring process give a very broad image of what they should expect regarding the responsibilities of their new role.
+Thus, you must clarify roles for new hires so they feel confident and ready to work.
+You can achieve that by discussing general tasks, objectives, and responsibilities during the first days and weeks, and how these contribute to the company's overarching goals.
+Don't forget to provide them with access to all the resources they need to perform their tasks best.

 3. Facilitate Training

-As employees get accustomed to their new work environment, having adequate guidance and support is what determines their future productivity and devotion to the company.
+As employees get used to their new work environment, having adequate guidance and support determines their future productivity and devotion to the company.
 Therefore, training must be your number one priority during onboarding.
-Make sure to create a personalized schedule that new hires can check to know what to expect.
-Offer a variety of training methods to accommodate your employees’ learning needs.
-Finally, check in regularly with them to track their training progress and show them you’re always available to discuss plans or issues.
+Make sure to create a personalized schedule that new hires can check so they know what to expect.
+Offer various training methods to accommodate your employees' learning needs.
+Finally, check in regularly with them to track their training progress and show them you're always available to discuss plans or issues.

 4. Induct Into Organizational Culture

-It is often that businesses do not include organizational culture in their onboarding training material, as they believe that this is something employees will learn as time passes.
-Although that’s true, it’s still wise to give them a push in the right direction.
-During onboarding meetings, make sure to explain your company’s system of beliefs and values, the policies you follow, and the ways you interact.
-This way, it will be easier for them to assimilate into their work environment and form stronger relationships with colleagues and customers alike.
+Businesses often do not include organizational culture in their onboarding training material, as they believe that the information is something employees will learn as time passes.
+Although that's true, pushing them in the right direction is wise.
+During onboarding meetings, explain your company's system of beliefs and values, the policies you follow, and how you interact.
+This will make it easier for them to assimilate into their work environment and form stronger relationships with colleagues and customers.

 5. Promote Social Connections With Colleagues

-Being the new guy (or gal) at a company where people have worked together for a long time can become lonely.
+Being the newcomer at a company where people have worked together for a long time can be lonely.
 To avoid social isolation, especially at a time when remote work is rising in popularity, make social interactions part of your onboarding process.
 Pair your latest team member with an onboarding buddy who will work them through processes, answer questions, and introduce them to the rest of the colleagues and your inner corporate culture.
 The buddy system can last a couple of months, but it will possibly create long-lasting relationships for the new hire.

 Best Practices For Effective Employee Onboarding